decuser/aiki/doc/grammar.md

 ## Tokens

 ```
-KEYWORD     let if else while match return true false and or not export from
+KEYWORD     let if else while match return true false and or not
 NUMBER      42  3.14  1/3
 STRING      "hello"
 RUNE        'a'